jinnycho/jinnycho-blog/src/writings/funfact/animals/platypus.md

-# Fun Facts About Platypus
+# Fun Facts About Platypuses
 ## 2023/11/29

 Did you know that there's an animal that is missing this major organ, and doesn't have nipples?
 I'll tell you more! :P